 Subclavian aneurysms can cause shoulder or arm pain, a pulsating sensation, blood clots or swelling in nearby veins (due to pressure on the veins), transient ischemic attacks Transient Ischemic Attacks (TIAs) A transient ischemic attack (TIA) is a disturbance in brain function that typically lasts less than 1 hour and results from a temporary blockage of the brain’s blood supply.
-The cause and symptoms... read more , stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more , or hoarseness or impaired nerve function (due to compression of the recurrent laryngeal nerve or brachial plexus).
+The cause and symptoms... read more , stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more , or hoarseness (due to compression of the recurrent laryngeal nerve), or impaired nerve function (due to compression of the recurrent laryngeal nerve or brachial plexus).

 Sometimes aneurysms that are not causing symptoms are discovered when an x-ray or another imaging test is done for another reason.
 However, most aortic branch aneurysms are not diagnosed before they rupture.